Supporting teenagers with attention deficit hyperactivity disorder (ADHD)

 - Divide learning tasks into smaller chunks.

 You and your child’s health professionals can discuss these strategies with your child’s teachers, the year coordinator or the school’s learning support officer.
-You could also ask about developing an individual learning plan for your child.
+You could also ask about developing an individual learning plan (ILP) for your child.

 Helping with homework and study for teenagers with ADHD